 More often than not, making a budget and seeing the figures on paper is a shock at first.
 However, a budget is not a tablet set in stone.
 It can be altered according to your goals.
 You may want to pay off debt, or save for a family holiday, or have money in reserve for the kids’ education.
 The most important thing about a budget is that you put it into action and stick to it, otherwise it will end up being that piece of paper floating in the breeze of unrestrained spending.

-Footnote: Each time you cut your costs or increase your income, put that extra money into your savings.
+A final piece of advice: Each time you cut your costs or increase your income, put that extra money into your savings.
 After all, you never hear anyone complaining about having too much savings, do you?
 And if you need a kickstart – here are 30 ways to save money.